GetStream/stream-tutorial-projects/iOS-Chat-Demo/Readme.md

 ## Explore the app

-So the chat app you will create provides:
+So the chat app you will create provides

 **Offline support**: send messages, edit messages and send reactions while offline